Dvolk28/ProjectBigHouse/replit.md

 The application features a cinematic, dark-themed interface with purple neon accents that provides an immersive experience.
 Users can view the skyline, see who has illuminated buildings (via tooltips), and submit their own name and goal to light up an unlit building with a glowing purple effect.

+## Recent Changes

+### November 2024
+- Initial implementation of full-stack application
+- Backend API with in-memory storage for buildings
+- Frontend connected to backend with TanStack Query for data fetching
+- Form submission with proper loading states and error handling
+- E2E tested form submission, building illumination, and tooltip display

 ## User Preferences

 Preferred communication style: Simple, everyday language.